gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 ### __DAO Set up__

-You can continue with the initial setup the DAO in the **Settings** tab.
+You can continue with the initial setup of the DAO in the **Settings** tab.

 <!-- TODO it might be worth removing this screen -->
 ![](../../images/gosh_web_Create_ORG_05_DAO_settings_01_all.jpg)